Finding Volunteer Opportunities

 Grow personally and professionally through volunteering.

 Volunteering helps you get involved, meet new people, learn about new industries, and give back to your community.
 Dedicating your time to an organization that interests you is also a great way to build your résumé.
-Start by identifying what you are good at and what you enjoy doing for free.
+Start by identifying issues you feel strongly about, or ways to make an impact in your community or neighborhood.
 Then, look for opportunities that allow your skills to shine.
+Don’t forget to check with your friends and family—they may already be involved with a volunteer project that could use your help!

 Whether you live in a big city or a small town, there is always a way to get involved.
-Think about your strengths and interests.
-What makes you happy?
-Do you have a soft spot for animals?
-See if there is a local animal shelter or rescue center that needs extra help.
-Do you like listening to stories?
-Volunteering to visit with the elderly at a senior center might be a good fit for you.
+Think about your strengths and interests and the problems facing your community.
+Is there a foodbank in your community that could use extra hands?
+Maybe you have a soft spot for animals, see if there is a local animal shelter that has opportunities.
+If you’re a “people person,” volunteering to visit with the elderly at a senior center might be a good fit for you.
 Are you interested in pursuing a career in medicine?
 Look into the opportunities available at a local hospital.

 Volunteering doesn’t have to be complicated.
 Offering support to somebody who needs a little extra help is easy—just ask a neighbor what you can do to make their life easier.
 Whether it’s mowing a lawn, cleaning a house, or walking a dog, agreeing to help somebody in need will help you grow, too.